beckitrue/container-app-workshop/lesson_1/README.md

 docker ps
 ```

-You should see the `simple-web` container running now.
-Re-run the `docker ps` command to see the list of running containers.
-You should see the `simple-web` container in the list.

 :white_check_mark: You should see the `simple-web` container running.
-The `simple-web` container should be listening on port `5000`, and the `nginx` container should be listening on port `80`.
+The `simple-web` container should be listening on port `5000` (or whatever you configured above).

 ### Test the simple-web server from the browser